microsoft/TemplateStudio/docs/navigation-advanced.md

 }
 ```

-## NavigationConfig
+### 4. NavigationConfig.cs
 NavigationConfig represents the navigation configuration and allows you to specify navigation parameters and if you want to register the navigation on the back stack.

-You need to add this additional class.
+You need to add this class.
 ```csharp
 public class NavigationConfig
 {